SabirLume/CodeWars/README.md

 Array can contain numbers or strings.
 X can be either.

 Return true if the array contains the value, false if not.

+                               ***Divisble***
+Complete the function which takes two arguments and returns all numbers which are divisible by given divisor.
+First argument is an array of numbers and the second is the divisor.